 Roger Taylor BSc.
 (Roger Meddows Taylor)

-Roger Meddows Taylor was born on Tuesday, July 26, 1949 at West Norfolk and King’s Lynn Hospital in King’s Lynn, Norfolk.
-Rogers parents Winifred and Michael Taylor gave Roger the name ‘Meddows’ which was a family name which had been passed through Taylor’s family, and it was subsequently passed on to Roger as a middle name.
+Roger Meddows Taylor was born on Tuesday, July 26, 1949, at West Norfolk and King’s Lynn Hospital in King’s Lynn, Norfolk.
+Roger’s parents Winifred and Michael Taylor gave Roger the name ‘Meddows’ which was a family name that had been passed through Taylor’s family, and it was subsequently passed on to Roger as a middle name.

 Roger’s family moved to Truro in Cornwall when Rober was still in primary school.
 When Roger was about eight years old, he saw his cousin play simple tunes on his guitar and decided that he wanted a guitar too.
 At first, he made do with a ukulele (similar to Brian), on which he taught himself the basic chords.
 At this stage, he considered forming a band.

 The band was called the Bubblingover Boys and played skiffle music (a type of folk music with a jazz and blues influence, usually using homemade or improvised instruments such as the washboard, tea-chest bass, kazoo, cigar-box fiddle, or a comb and paper, and so forth).
 The Bubblingover Boys played just once more, at a Bosvigo School school dance.
 It was short-lived mainly because none of them were very good.
 He was awarded a choral scholarship, which Rogert involved in joining the Cathedral choir.
 He didn’t like this very much as he never considered himself the choirboy type – but the singing experience would come in useful later.